etiennebacher/tidypolars/README.md

 ------------------------------------------------------------------------

-:warning: If you’re looking for the Python package “tidypolars”, you’re on the wrong repo.
-The right one is here:
+:warning: This is the R package “tidypolars”.
+The Python one is here:
 [markfairbanks/tidypolars](https://github.com/markfairbanks/tidypolars)
 :warning: